JKirchartz/jkirchartz.github.com/_posts/2012-06-06-sites-to-troubleshoot-code-in-your-browser.md

 Ivan Zuzak has compiled another list of online tools that might be helpful, check out [The Web engineer's online toolbox](http://ivanzuzak.info/2012/11/18/the-web-engineers-online-toolbox.html).

-**update 3:** My blog now runs on Jekyll on Github, to add to the list fork &amp; make a pull request! or you can still contact me&hellip;
+**update 3:** My blog now runs on Jekyll/Github, to add to the listi just fork &amp; make a pull request!